-This workshop is for grant writers of all experience levels.
-You will gain insider grant knowledge, helping you build the skills to successfully secure funding.
-We also recommend taking Beginning Grant Writing to gain current information on the topic.
+Welcome grant writers of all experience levels!
+In two three-hour online sessions, you will gain insider grant knowledge to build skills to successfully secure funding.
+We recommend taking Beginning Grant Writing first to gain baseline knowledge.

 |Series||Professional Grant Writing Certificate|